nemesida-waf/nemesida_waf_ce/README.md

 ![Nemesida WAF Cabinet](https://waf.nemesida-security.com/wp-content/uploads/2019/08/1.png)

-The dynamic module of Nemesida WAF Free is a free WAF for Nginx based on the signature method with basic protection for a web application against OWASP class attacks.
-Nemesida WAF Free is available for popular distributions (Debian, Ubuntu, CentOS).
+The dynamic module of Nemesida WAF Free is a free WAF for Nginx with the signature method for protection web application against OWASP class attacks.
+Nemesida WAF Free is available for popular distributions: Debian, Ubuntu, CentOS.

-A distinctive feature of Nemesida WAF Free is its own signature database which detects attacks on web applications with a minimum number of false positives, as well as:
+## Nemesida WAF Features:

 - lightweight and fast
 - installs in 10 minutes
 - minimum of False Positive